scrapinghub/scrapy-frontera/README.rst

 Versions:
 ---------

 Up to version 0.1.8, frontera==0.3.3 and python2 are required.
-Version 0.2 requires frontera==0.7.1 and is compatible with python3.
+Version 0.2.x requires frontera==0.7.1 and is compatible with python3.

 Usage and features:
 -------------------

 Note: In the context of this doc, a producer spider is the spider that writes requests to the frontier, and the consumer is the one that reads them from the frontier.
-They can be either the same or separated ones.
+They can be either the same spider or separated ones.

 In your project settings.py::